-The ability to use call control in conjunction with communication applications can make the difference between a disgruntled customer and a satisfied customer.
+The ability to use Voice API in conjunction with communication applications can make the difference between a disgruntled customer and a satisfied customer.
 In short, programmatic call control is an API that applications can use to control a call flow while the call is ongoing.
 This includes things such as:

 - Answering and ending a call